Stochastic Canonical Correlation Analysis

+We note that the requirement of $\nu=\calO(\gamma^2)$ is not too constraining, since the size of the perturbation $\nu$ is closely related to the statistical error, and we are mainly interested in the regime of the statistical error going to zero.
+It is then straightforward to combine Lemma~\ref{lem:probability} and Lemma~\ref{lem:approx-error-erm} to obtain the following sample complexities for the three distribution classes. \begin{corollary}[Sample complexity for learning canonical correlation by ERM] Let $\epsilon^\prime\in (0,1)$ and $\epsilon^\prime \le C_d \gamma^2$.
+Then for $N\ge N_0 \left(\frac{\epsilon^\prime}{4C_d}\right)$, i.e,

-we have with high probability that $\abs{ \widehat{\rho}_1 - \rho_1} \le \epsilon^\prime$. \end{lem} \begin{rmk} Due to better concentration properties, the sample complexity for the sub-Gaussian and regular polynomial-tail classes are independent of the condition number $\frac{1}{\gamma}$ of the auto-covariances. \end{rmk}
+we have with high probability that $\abs{ \widehat{\rho}_1 - \rho_1} \le \epsilon^\prime$. \end{corollary} \begin{remark} Due to better concentration properties, the sample complexity for the sub-Gaussian and regular polynomial-tail classes are independent of the condition number $\frac{1}{\gamma}$ of the auto-covariances. \end{remark}